 New South Wales has the following zoning classifications:

-- Primary Production: Areas used for large-scale farming purposes.
+- Primary Production: These are areas used for large-scale farming purposes.

-- General Residential: Assigned to small rural properties that are near regional centres and less than 2 hectares in size.
+- General Residential: This is the zoning for small rural properties that are near regional centres and less than two hectares in size.

-- Rural Landscape: The most flexible rural zoning classification in New South Wales.
+- Rural Landscape: This is the most flexible rural zoning classification in New South Wales.
 This allows you to use your property for residential use, farming and tourism.

-- Large Lot Residential: Formerly the Rural Residential Zone classification, this covers homes in rural areas.
+- Large-Lot Residential: Formerly the Rural Residential Zone classification, this zone covers homes in rural areas.

-- Rural Small Holdings: The zoning most commonly used for hobby farms.
+- Rural Small Holdings: This is the zoning most commonly used for hobby farms.